Azure Newsletter: January 2018

 Course: Mastering Microsoft Cognitive Services, Part 6: Translation APIs

 Part 6 of the Microsoft Cognitive Services course series explores Translation APIs, which are included in Cognitive Services and backed by machine learning.
 They can help translate text and speech into other languages—often required for collaboration in today’s business world.
-Watch this course to learn how to use Cognitive Services to build apps that bridge the language barrier and enable users to communicate in real time.
+Watch this course to learn how to use Cognitive Services to build apps which bridge the language barrier and enable users to communicate in real time.
 Find all the courses in the series.

-Optimize the planet: That means PaaS, too!
+Optimise the planet: That means PaaS, too!

 Read why service engineering manager Rick Ochs encourages companies to not overlook platform as a service (PaaS) when moving to the cloud.
-“No matter what technology decisions you make, how your application utilizes resources is now a major factor in your design,” says Ochs.
+“No matter what technology decisions you make, how your application utilises resources is now a major factor in your design,” says Ochs.

 Case study: Refactoring for the cloud

-See how Microsoft transformed operations using data analytics, Power BI, and the connective power of cloud computing, making processing more than a terabyte of data each day far more manageable.
+See how Microsoft transformed operations using data analytics, Power BI and the connective power of cloud computing, making processing more than a terabyte of data each day far more manageable.
 Watch now.